WALKS & TALKS PROGRAM

 Sunday 6 October – two walks

-On Sunday morning, we’ll admire the streetscapes between Customs House and the Cathedral – an exploration of institutional buildings and including some 1930s flats.
+On Sunday morning, we admired the streetscapes between Customs House and the Cathedral – an exploration of institutional buildings and including some 1930s flats.

-Roy will show us that there’s much to discover in the area.
+Roy showed us that there’s much to discover in the area.

 Monday 7 October – Commercial Newcastle (Part 2).

-On Monday morning, Roy will show us more of Newcastle’s fine commercial architecture.
+On Monday morning, Roy will showed us more of Newcastle’s fine commercial architecture.